Completion of two-parameter period maps by nilpotent orbits

-The theorem is proved in \S\ref{S:prf-main3}.
-The basic idea is to fix some smooth projective completion $\hat S \supset S$, and show that after finite subdivision of the cones in $\Sigma_{\Phi,\hat S}^{(2)}$ we obtain a weak fan $\Sigma''$ (Lemma \ref{L:wf}) that (possibly after additional finite subdivisions) may be realized as $\Sigma_{\Phi,\olS}$ for a smooth projective completion $\olS \supset S$ that is obtained from $\hat S$ by a finite sequence of blow-ups.
-Lemma \ref{L:wf} is a consequence of Theorem \ref{T:doublecoset} and Corollary \ref{C:Ifinite}.
-Theorem \ref{T:doublecoset} is the key technical result of the paper, and there is no constraint on the dimension of the cones in that theorem or its corollary.
-However the restriction to dimension at most two is necessary for our proof of Lemma \ref{L:wf}.
+\begin{remark} Theorem \ref{T:main3} is proved in \S\ref{S:prf-main3}.
+The basic idea is to fix some smooth projective completion $\tilde S \supset S$ with simple normal crossing boundary divisor, and show that after $\mathrm{Ad}_{\Gamma}$-finite subdivision of the cones in $\Sigma_{\Phi,\tilde S}$ we obtain a weak fan $\Sigma''_{\Phi,\tilde S}$ (Proposition \ref{P:wf}).
+We then show (in \S\ref{S:prf-main3}) that there is a smooth projective completion $\olS \supset S$, that is obtained from $\tilde S$ by a finite sequence of blow-ups, and with the property that the local monodromies of $(\Phi,\olS)$ are in the directions in $\Sigma = \Sigma''_{\Phi,\tilde S}$. \end{remark}

+\begin{remark} Theorem \ref{T:doublecoset} below is the key result of the paper, and there is no constraint on the dimension of the cones in that theorem or its corollary.
+However, the restriction to dimension at most two is necessary for our proof of Proposition \ref{P:wf}.
 The difficulty generalizing the lemma is due to the combinatorial complications that arise when $\tdim\,\s \ge 3$.
-In some cases these complications can be circumvented; see \cite{deng2023}.
+In some cases these complications can be circumvented; see \cite{deng2023}. \end{remark}